Michael Lauer, Trainer

 Penny has been involved in the thoroughbred horse business for more than 30 years.
 She manages the daily operations and needs of both the racing and breeding businesses, and is well aware of challenges that horsewomen and men face.
 As an owner-board member on the Indiana HBPA (horseman’s benevolence and protective association) Penny hopes to facilitate and see improvement in the purses, track conditions and policies.

-Raised on the farm, she chose to start out in the barn but now resides just down the road in Shelbyville, Kentucky where she shares her historic loft studio with a Westie-dog.
+Raised on the farm, she chose to start out in the barn but now resides just down the road in Shelbyville, Kentucky.
 Elizabeth graduated in 2009 from Western Kentucky University with a degree in photojournalism and entrepreneurship.
-Upon graduation she purchased a historical two-story storefront where she runs her wedding and portrait studio, Lizzie Loo Photography, and lives in the restored loft above with her husband, Luke.
+Upon graduation she purchased a historical two-story storefront where she runs her wedding and portrait studio, Lizzie Loo Photography, and once lived in the restored loft above with her little Westie Dog “Leila” and her husband, Luke.
+With the birth of their first son Truman, they have moved into a larger home while still maintaining the storefront for her business.

 Though she specializes in wedding and children’s portraiture, Elizabeth has a vast array of equine imagery for sale and use.
 She began her photography career when Mike urged her to take a chance at photographing the Derby and Oaks for Churchill Downs.
 Four Derby seasons later and Elizabeth stopped shooting for Churchill when her school schedule conflicted and began her business.
 Though she has a strong love for the portrait and wedding work she is known for, her interests lie in documentary pieces that open minds and expose situations.
 Most of the work here is hers, and is available for purchase by contacting her.

-Sara is a recent graduate from Morehead State University where she studied Elementary Education.
+Sara is a graduate of Morehead State University where she studied Elementary Education.
 She graduated with high honors, and was a member of the Dean’s List all eight semesters.
 She was an active member of the Student Ambassador program, Theta Alpha Phi, and was an Events and Fundraising Coordinator for the Alumni Association raising over $60,000 personally.
-She plans on pursuing her teaching career in Louisville and looks forward to getting her own classroom soon.
+She is pursuing her teaching career in Louisville and is an ESL teacher at Cochrane Elementary.

-Currently she resides in Middletown, Ky with her husband Justen.
-She is continuing her education at Morehead State University to earn her masters degree, with an emphasis in English as a Second Language.
+Currently she resides in Middletown, Kentucky with her husband Justen and their son Harrison.
+She is continuing her education at Murray State University to earn her masters degree, with an emphasis in English as a Second Language.

-She also enjoys sewing, baking, and being active outdoors.
-This year she looks forward to traveling all over.
+She also enjoys sewing, baking, travel and being active outdoors.

 Abby is the youngest daughter.
-At 20-years-old, she is currently attending Morehead State University where she is a sophomore.
-Abby is double majoring in Agriculture Business and Equine Management.
-She hopes to train saddlebreds when she is out of school.
+At 21-years-old, she is currently attending Morehead State University where she is a senior.
+Abby is majoring in Agri Business.
+She hopes to work in the horse industry when she is out of school.

-Abby is awesome.
-Abby enjoys being at the farm and playing with her retired saddlebred Dragon, pictured to the right.
+Abby enjoys being at the farm and playing with her retired saddlebred Dragon, the barn cats and of course all the new born foals.

 Abby also helps Penny in the office and the barn crew outside in the summertime.
-She enjoys sleeping, singing too loudly and playing with the barn cats.
+She has a flock of hens and a small egg business (One Chick’s Eggs) where she raises non GMO Organic Eggs.